atauenis/fcmd/stolen-opensource-libs/readme.txt

 (C) Xamarin corporation and third-party contributors.

-The files are updated manually (Xamarin doesn't provide up-to-date binaries, the files are compiled by A.T.).
+The files are updated manually (Xamarin doesn't provide up-to-date binaries, so the DLLs are compiled by A.T.).
 The latest version of the XWT DLLs can be compiled from the project's Git repository: https://github.com/mono/xwt at any time.
 The newer binaries should work same as these.